sotw/benten/README.md

 An personal light stock analyzer (for Taiwan stock market)

 # To do
-limit up/down is not parse well.
+[BUG] limit up/down is not parse well.
+~[BUG] benten -a then directly benten -r will cause problem~ [FEATURE] batch read data from simple txt file